wallacebrf/Synology-to-TrueNAS/README.md

 - TrueCommand
   - have not tried package yet
 - Veeam
-  - have not tried package yet
+  - have package working, need to update github
 - nginx Reverse Proxy
   - have package working, need to update github
 - Setup Grafana Dashboard for TrueNAS
-- Setup Web site Details
 - Setup Custom Logging Scripts and Configure CRON
 - Configure Disk Standby
 - Cloud backups to BackBlaze B2 Bucket